mahaoran1997/PovLib/README.md

 </figure>
 </center>

+## 10 Discussion and Conclusion
+Our prototype achieves essentially all of the designing goals, but there are still some issues needed to be solved.
+Firstly, although we used L298N motor driver to stablize the rotational speed of the motor, the speed is still unstable.
+After research, unbalanced weight of the rotating PCB should be the main cause of this problem.
+We have come with two different solutions.
+The first way is to add additional weight to the PCB to balance its weight along the axis.
+The second one is to add an optic sensor to detect the real-time rotational speed.

+In summary, even though our prototype has some drawbacks, we have reasonable solutions to solve those problems in the future.
+Through our demo, we have proved our library's usability, and it can help programmers easily create beautiful patterns with only a few lines of code.

 ## References
 [1] Paul, Robinson P., et al. "Persistence of Vision control using Arduino."
 International Journal of Intelligent Systems and Applications (IJISA), IJISA 6.1 (2013).